-Literary Wives is a virtual book club–a group of bloggers who are wives.
-Every other month we read a book about wives and incorporate the answers to a question into our reviews, following by a discussion:
+Literary Wives is a virtual book club—a group of bloggers who noticed some time ago that there are a lot of books lately about wives.
+Quarterly we read a book about wives and marriage and incorporate the answers to a question into our reviews, following by a discussion:

 What does this book say about wives or about the experience of being a wife?

 You can participate by reading along with us and posting your comments or links to your reviews on any of our blogs or our new Facebook page.

 October 2013: Ahab’s Wife: or, The Star-Gazer by Sena Jeter Naslund

 December 2013: The Wife, the Maid, and the Mistress by Ariel Lawhon